irfansefa/cursor-visualized-counter/PRD.md

 ## Core Features

 ### Counter Management
-- Create multiple counters with + button
+- Create and delete counters with intuitive controls
 - Swipe left/right to switch between counters with smooth transitions
 - Only one counter visible/active at a time
-- Set target value for each counter through modal interface
+- Set and adjust target values through modal interface
+- Customize counter names and colors
+- Optional grid view for multiple counters

 ### Counter Interaction
 - Increment counter by tapping anywhere on screen